Robust and Flexible Omnidirectional Depth Estimation with Multiple 360-degree Cameras: Related Work

 Multi-view Stereo (MVS) has important applications in 3D reconstruction and has developed rapidly in recent years.
 Yao et al. \cite{Mvsnet} proposed the end-to-end MVSNet that builds cost volume by warping feature maps of different views into front-parallel planes of the reference camera to obtain depth maps.
 P-MVSNet\cite{Luo2019pmvsnet} proposes a patch-wise aggregation to build confidence volume and a hybrid network of isotropic and anisotropic 3D-CNNs to exploit context information.
 Point-MVSNet\cite{Chen2019pointmvs} adopts the feature augmented point cloud to refine the depth map iteratively.
 Cascade-MVS\cite{Gu2020cascademvs} and CVP-MVS\cite{Yang2021cvpmvs} improve the performance with multi-scale coarse-to-fine architectures.
 UGNet\cite{Su2022UGNet} also adopts a coarse-to-fine architecture and leverages uncertainty to improve the depth accuracy.
 DS-Depth\cite{Miao2024DS-Depth} builds the fusion cost volume from multi-frame images to estimate accurate depth maps.
 PVA-MVSNet\cite{Yi2020pvamvsnet} proposes self-adaptive view aggregation to generate cost volume instead of the widely-used mean square variance.
 PVSNet\cite{Xu2022invmvs} and Vis-MVSNet\cite{Zhang2023vismvs} take the visibility of each view into consideration to supress the mis-matching.
 Many approaches use the iterative optimization modules to replace the 3DCNNs.
 R-MVSNet\cite{Yao2019rmvsnet} and CER-MVS\cite{Ma2022cermvs} adopt the GRU module and D2HC-RMVSNet\cite{Yan2020lstmmvs} leverages the LSTM module for the cost aggregation.
+Chen et al.\cite{Chen2025STViT+} propose a spatial-temporal transformer and leverage self-supervised scheme for multi-view multi-frame depth estimation.

 These stereo matching methods are designed for perspective cameras with normal field-of-view (FoV) and do not consider the property of panoramas.